Help and Support

 Reporting a short-term absence

-Attendance at ALL scheduled teaching activities is compulsory in the first year.
+Attendance at scheduled teaching activities is strongly recommended in the first year.
 If you are absent and have a reason, such as illness, personal problem etc, then please inform someone:

 - for labs and examples classes, inform the member of academic staff responsible for the labs/examples class